Doctor of Pharmacy Degree

 Careers in Pharmacy

-It is an incredibly exciting time to pursue a career in pharmacy and students graduating from the Texas A&M Irma Lerma Rangel School of Pharmacy have a wide-range of career opportunities available to them.
+It is an incredibly exciting time to pursue a career in pharmacy and students graduating from the Texas A&M Irma Lerma Rangel College of Pharmacy have a wide-range of career opportunities available to them.
 To learn more about these opportunities, see below.

 Retail pharmacy